-Domestic Violence - means violence or the threat of violence by a person who has a personal relationship with a worker - such as a spouse or former spouse, current or former partner or a family member - and who may physically harm, threaten or attempt to physically harm, that worker while in the workplace.
+Domestic Violence - means violence or the threat of violence by a person who has or has had a personal relationship with a worker - such as a spouse or former spouse, current or former partner or a family member or a friend who may physically harm, threaten or attempt to physically harm, that worker while in the workplace.
+Domestic violence may also include sexual, emotional and psychological intimidation, verbal abuse, stalking, and/or use of electronic devices to harass and control.